magdaolbrys/ClassifierComparison/README.md

-# ClassifierComparison
-Comparison of classifiers on a heart disease dataset in Python
+# Comparison of classifiers on a heart disease dataset in Python

+This was my first student project, but I decided to upload it here to improve it in the future.

+**Project Objective:** The objective of the project is to evaluate several classifiers on a chosen dataset.

+**Selected Dataset:** Heart Disease Dataset (https://www.kaggle.com/redwankarimsony/heart-disease-data)

+**Selected Classifiers:** Decision Trees, Naive Bayes, k-Nearest Neighbors, Random Forest, Logistic Regression